There is a two-step

 Qualified Public Depository (QPD) is available from the Treasury's

 Bureau of Collateral Management.
-Please click on the menu bar for
+Please click on this link for information on applying for status as a

 The second step is to